Frequently Asked Questions

 What is the relationship of the ASF to the School Board?

 The Ashland School District #5 Board of Directors is comprised of five members who are elected by school district patrons (eligible voters living within the district boundaries) to represent their interests in District policy-making and budget development.
 The School Board is responsible for hiring the Superintendent.

 The ASF is a non-governmental organization that was created by community members interested in helping the District provide the highest quality education possible for students through fund raising in the local community.
 The ASF keeps the School Board aware of its activities through reports at monthly school board meetings.
 One School Board member is appointed as liaison to the ASF Board and is a voting member.
 All projects funded by the ASF are supervised by District staff.

 The ASF is not involved in setting the governance or curriculum goals of the District.
 The ASF Board believes that trained educators and elected school board members are best qualified to make policy decisions about school matters.

 What is the relationship between ASF and other fund raising organizations in the district?

-How does public education benefit the Ashland community?
+How does enhanced public education benefit me, and the Ashland community?